 Ultimately, restrictive noncompete agreements can hinder the growth and development of freelance creatives, leading to career stagnation and limiting their contributions to the entertainment industry.

-Network Exclusivity Deals in TV
+How Do Exclusivity Deals Work in TV and Film?

 Network exclusivity deals often involve significant financial investments, as networks bid to secure the services of in-demand talent.
 In return, the talent or production company agrees to produce content exclusively for the network, often for a specified period.
 This arrangement benefits both parties, as the network gains a competitive edge, and the talent or production company receives financial security and creative freedom.
+Top networks like Netflix, Hulu, and Amazon Prime compete fiercely for talent, and exclusivity deals will continue to shape the television landscape.

 - Talent exclusivity: Studios may require actors or directors to commit to a certain number of films within a specified timeframe, preventing them from working with other studios during that period.

-- Project-specific noncompetes: Studios may include noncompete clauses in contracts for specific film projects, prohibiting key personnel from working on similar projects for a competitor.
+- Project-specific noncompetes: Studios may include noncompete clauses in contracts for specific film projects, prohibiting personnel from working on similar projects for a competitor.

 - Financing agreements: Film financing agreements may include noncompete provisions, restricting the use of financing for competing projects.